DuggzDev/Remote_Server/README.md

 Spin up EC2 instance (AWS)

-Create SSH key, copy to .ssh
+Create SSH key, copy to private key to .ssh

-change permissions for owner to read and write
+Change permissions for owner to read and write (chmod 600)

-login to instance by passing in ssh -i "key"@instance
+Login to instance by passing in ssh -i "privatekey"@instance

 Create another ssh key and generate the public key -- ssh-keygen -y -f "privatekey.pem"